Formloom 4 plugin

 So your Email Template may look something like this....

-New in Formloom 3.0.3, you can define a template for your subject which contains multiple placeholders.
+Define a template for your subject which contains multiple placeholders.

 As you probably noticed in the above example, we also provide some global placeholder you can use in your templates.

 will insert the user's browser and platform.

 will insert the page the form was sent from.

 will insert the date and time form was submitted.